-Scalable software platforms provide myriad benefits.
-A food and beverage distributor that's just starting out, moving into a new market or taking on a new product line, for example, should select a scalable inventory management solution that provides only what the company needs at the time.
+Scalable software platforms provide a myriad of benefits.
+A retailer that's just starting out, moving into a new market or taking on a new product line, for example, should select a scalable inventory management solution that provides only what the company needs at the time.
 That translates into lower upfront investment and less user training-both of which are attractive "wins" for companies in the startup phase.

-As the distributorship starts to grow, however, its inventory management solution has to mature right along with it.
-A food and beverage distributor that starts out with 200 SKUs and 10 customers, for example, but then expands to 2,000 SKUs and 100 customers within two years, needs a solution that can scale up without any major redesigns or interruptions.
+As the retailer starts to grow, however, its inventory management solution has to mature right along with it.
+A retailer that starts out with 200 SKUs and 10 customers, for example, but then expands to 2,000 SKUs and 100 customers within two years, needs a solution that can scale up without any major redesigns or interruptions.